Part 2: Lyrics

 Relive the days when you were mine

-Throughout this page, I will use the first six lines as example points.
-An audio excerpt is embedded below:
+On this page, I will work through first six lines to demonstrate how to split syllables.
+An audio excerpt of these six lines is embedded below:

 Splitting lyrics: normal syllables